LibraryCarpentry/governance/minutes/may-meeting.md

 Tim Dennis seconded and the motion was carried unopposed on the call.
 This has been communicated to the EC of The Carpentries, and to Tracy Teal as ED.

-**4) Onboarding instructors to teach Library Carpentry (i.e. what we do at our CarpentryCon workshop)** There was some discussion of what to cover. belinda will start a document for sharing.
+**4) Onboarding instructors to teach Library Carpentry (i.e. what we do at our CarpentryCon workshop)** There was some discussion of what to cover.
+Some of this has already been raised [here](https://github.com/LibraryCarpentry/new-website/issues/6)

 **5) Report from Chris Erdmann now he has started as Library Carpentry Community Dev person**